SUMMARY OF FALL CONFERENCE 2008 AT THE

 Please

-contact the LWVCT office for more news of the
+contact the LWVCT office for availability of FALL

 national study!